roman-milk/roman-milk.github.io/teacher-is-mistaken.md

+===

-  ****** Teacher Is Mistaken Ch.
-07 ****** byStoryTeller07© She felt him spurt young virile sperm deep inside her vagina, and climaxed.
+She felt him spurt young virile sperm deep inside her vagina, and climaxed.
 Her pussy quivered, gripping him tighter.
 She hooked her legs around him, and dug both heels into his cheeks.
 Not wanting to be left empty, she held on tight, as though squeezing every last drop of sperm from his body.

   The feeling of being filled by her young lover's sperm, her master, was so gratifying, she cried out a howl of joy.
 The animal like response was joined by him, when he groaned loudly.
 He collapsed upon her, sated.